Templates

 Written warning: Depending on how a disciplinary procedure goes, you will likely follow it up with either a written warning disciplinary letter, or a dismissal letter.
 This particular template is for a written warning disciplinary letter.
 In the instance whereby a route seems available to tackle either the performance or behavioural issues of the employee in question, this letter will allow you to formally acknowledge the issue while avoiding termination.

-Content of the letter: This letter confirms that the employer upholds the finding that the behaviour or performance of the employee required a disciplinary, but that the behaviour or performance was not serious enough to terminate the employment relationship on this occasion.
+Content of the letter: This written warning template confirms that the employer upholds the finding that the behaviour or performance of the employee required a disciplinary, but that the behaviour or performance was not serious enough to terminate the employment relationship on this occasion.

 The way forward: In essence, this affords the employee an opportunity to improve and hopefully allows the employer to maintain a member of staff that otherwise provides benefit to the business.
 It’s worth noting here that a warning remains on the employee record for a finite period.

-What are the benefits of using Docue’s disciplinary written warning letter template?
+What are the benefits of using Docue’s disciplinary written warning template?

-Compliance: using this disciplinary letter template ensures that the disciplinary process is carried out in a fair and consistent manner, in accordance with relevant English and Welsh employment laws.
+Compliance: Using this written warning template ensures that the disciplinary process is carried out in a fair and consistent manner, in accordance with relevant English and Welsh employment laws.
 This can help to protect both employers and employees from legal challenges or disputes.

-Clear and concise: using this disciplinary letter template can help to ensure that the disciplinary process is carried out efficiently and effectively.
+Clear and concise: Using this written warning template can help to ensure that the disciplinary process is carried out efficiently and effectively.
 It provides a clear and concise format for communicating the issue, areas to improve and the consequences of further misconduct.

 In England, there are several employment laws that require the disciplinary process to be carried out in a fair and consistent manner.
 The ACAS Code of Practice on Disciplinary and Grievance Procedures sets out the key principles that employers should follow when dealing with disciplinary issues.
 As part of the disciplinary process, an employer is legally required to: